gravitational/teleport/rfd/0089-merge-webapps.md

 perform a dockerized build of the webassets for those who don't wish to install node and yarn on their workstation.

+### Merging PRs

+At the time of writing, the `webapps` project sees about 1.5 pull requests per day into the `master` branch.
+The `webapps` CI jobs take at most 11 minutes to run.
+We expect the merging of the two projects to delay the merging of backend branches by 30m in the event a `webapps` PR lands while a `teleport` PR is running its own CI jobs.
+This is primarily caused by the length of the CI run for `teleport` and as such there are some tasks to improve the performance of these jobs listed in the `Process` section below.

+In the near future the `teleport` repository will also have a merge queue implemented which will dramatically reduce the hand-holding require to sheppard a PR through.

 ## Process

 Below outlines the process for each repository in the order that the steps need